Short rotation coppice: Harvesting

 Harvests take place on a two- to five-year cycle, and are carried out in winter after leaf fall when the soil is frozen.
 The established root system and the nutrients stored in the roots and stumps guarantee vigorous growth for the shoots.
 A plantation will yield from 8 to 18 tonnes of dry woodchip per hectare per year.
-A plantation can be harvested for up to 20 years before needing to be replanted.
+A plantation can be harvested for up to 20 years before replanting is needed.

 When willow or poplar shoots are harvested as whole stems they are easy to store.
 The stems can be dried for combustion in a pile outdoors; the moisture content of the wood will decrease to about 30% on average until the next autumn.
 The stems can be cut further into billets that may not need to be chipped depending on use.

-Where wood chip is being produced it is most efficient to use direct-chip harvesters.
+Where wood chip is being produced, it is most efficient to use direct-chip harvesters.
 These are heavy self-powered machines that cut and chip the shoots on a loading platform.

 Some can be attached to a normal tractor and a hectare can be harvested in around three hours.
-Direct chipping reduces costs as a separate chipping in the store will not be needed; however, the wood chip needs to be well stored to avoid it composting.
-Harvesting Poplar requires heavier machinery as it produces fewer and heavier stems.
+Direct chipping reduces costs as a separate chipping in the store will not be needed; however, the wood chip needs to be well stored to avoid composting.
+Harvesting poplar requires heavier machinery as it produces fewer and heavier stems.

 The price of dry willow as a heating fuel is currently around 45 euro per tonne in most of Europe.
 This is not a relatively high-return crop, but it is low-maintenance and is a way of utilising difficult fields.
 Small-scale production can be combined with the production of material for wicker work.
 Correctly managed, there is little need for pesticides or treatments.